Rachel Harel: Awards

 On 21 November 1946, in a ceremony that took place in Tropenmuseum Amsterdam, Rachel was awarded the United States Medal of Freedom.
 On 18 October 1948 in the British Embassy in The Hague, she was awarded the United Kingdom King's Medal for Courage in the Cause of Freedom.

 Israel

 In February 1950 Rachel, Moshe and their two children immigrated to Israel and lived for a while in Kibbutz Beit HaShita.
 Later, they moved to Holon, where their third son was born in 1954.
 In 1956 Rachel joined the Women's International Zionist Organization (Wizo).
-In 1980, after they moved to Herzelia, she was elected as the Chairwoman of the local branch.
+In 1980, after they moved to Herzliya, she was elected as the chairwoman of the local branch.
 She was also active in Rotary and in fund raising for sick children.

-Rachel died in 1989, after coming back home from a ceremony at Yad Vashem in the Netherlands, in which the Nagtegaal family was recognized as Righteous among the Nations.
+Rachel died in 1989 after coming back home from a ceremony at Yad Vashem in the Netherlands, in which the Nagtegaal family was recognized as Righteous among the Nations.